-I participated in a roleplay!- Collaborative Unit -
+I participated in a roleplay!- Social Things -

 Thoughts on my participation in The Beholder Controller by Adam James and Common or Garden by Jamie Harper.